Step 18: Our VM will be reachable via IPv4

 Conclusion

-In the next step, we will customize the instance using CloudConfig.
+In the next step, you will customize the instance using CloudConfig.